A Guide to Cannabis Rehab & Treatment

 Making the brave step towards recovery opens a world of opportunities.
 It starts with choosing a treatment option to support the nature of a cannabis addiction and ensure that your individual needs are met.
 We look at the following rehab services for a cannabis addiction.

-A private rehab programme is an inpatient treatment.
-Individuals with an addiction are required to remain at the facility for the duration of treatment.
+A residential rehab programme is performed within a private treatment centre.
+Individuals with a cannabis addiction are required to remain at the facility for the duration of treatment.
 During this time, counselling services are provided by a qualified therapist, group supported activities encouraged, and learning to cope without dependence are explored.

 How does Private Rehab Work?